 During the post-construction stage, all the work is complete, and the project is ready for handover.
 However, there are a few processes that need completion before the final handover of the warehouse.
 The post-construction process is subdivided into three stages.
 These are:

 - Project closeout

-Here, the project manager headed by the project manager conducts an inspection to ensure everything was accurately done.
+Here, the project manager headed the project manager inspects to ensure everything was accurately done.
 These inspections are easy to pass since many inspections correct the defects that crop up throughout a project's lifetime.
 During this inspection, the project manager prepares a snag list.
-This list notes some problems such as forgotten project aspects, material and design issues, and poor craftsmanship.
+This list notes problems, such as forgotten project aspects, material and design issues, and poor craftsmanship.

 After checking everything, the project team trains the client on proper usage and maintenance of the warehouse.
 This considerably improves the lifetime of the warehouse.

 After the training is complete, the owner takes occupancy of the building.
 The warehouse warranty is active during this stage, and the owner has enough time to assess the systems and equipment installed.

 Project closeout is the last stage of construction.
 The project team reviews the contract and ensures any legal burdens are taken care of.
 This would be a good time for the builders to perform a post-project review and identify things they need to improve on in upcoming projects.

 The time needed to build a warehouse is dependent on several factors.
 However, it is common knowledge that this time has significantly reduced over the past ten years.
 According to World Bank data, the time necessary to build a warehouse ranges from 86 days in the United Kingdom to 213 days in France.
 Making a warehouse in the United States takes an average of 165 days.
 As building time declines, building costs increase due to the increased complexity of a building.